michael-pardo/todo-list-web/README.md

 ## TodoList Application

-simple todo list app with Django + docker + postgres + VueJS where as an user can see the total count of users and tasks registered in the system. and as a registered user, can login, create, update and delete tasks.
+simple todo list app with Django + docker + postgres + VueJS where as an user i can see the total count of users and tasks registered in the system. and as a registered user, can login, create, update and delete tasks.

 ---